DevWedeloper/portfolio/README.md

 # DevWedeloper — Portfolio Website

-This is the source code for my personal portfolio site built with Astro, Svelte, and Tailwind CSS.
+This is the source code for my personal portfolio site built with Astro and Tailwind CSS.

 🔗 Live site: [https://devwedeloper.vercel.app](https://devwedeloper.vercel.app)